ayushavi1/Task-1-AlcherWebops/README.md

-# AlcherWebopsCandidates Task 1
+# AlcherWebopsCandidates Task

-## This repository contains task 1 by Ayush Datta Jaiswal, Roll no. 200107014, for the induction into team Webops for Alcheringa 2022
+## This repository contains the task for the induction into team Webops for Alcheringa 2022 performed by Ayush Datta Jaiswal, Roll no. 200107014